 Sheet Creation Check List

 Source of the current sheets is available on Github.
+Note: I made a script that converts a YAML to the output files you need, this saves a lot of time: YAML 2 Sheet Script.
 The sheets I made or updated you can find here: Sheet List.
 Recommended editor: VS Code (free): VS Code Editor Extensions:

 HTML / CSS

 - Make sure to be a Grandmaster or higher to be able to create new sheets.

 - Find the original character sheet as a reference, best in digital form so you can sample the colors scheme with a color picker and copy out text where needed.